National Partners Council

-The National Partners Council meets regularly to allow collaborative partners to exchange information on Center initiatives and activities as well as to discuss the most current evidence-based resources and information that should be selected and developed for the Autism NOW Center.
-With the assistance of the National Partners Council, the Center will develop a bank of resources for people who are on the autism spectrum, their families, professionals, and the general public.
+The National Partners Council meets regularly to allow collaborative partners to exchange information on Center initiatives and activities and discuss current evidence-based resources and information that should be selected and developed for the Autism NOW Center.
+With the assistance of the National Partners Council, the Autism NOW Center is working to develop resources for people on the autism spectrum, their families, professionals, and the general public.

 About the American Association on Intellectual and Developmental Disabilities